359859461/gin/README.md

 	router.PATCH("/somePatch", patching)
 	router.HEAD("/someHead", head)
 	router.OPTIONS("/someOptions", options)

+	//using REMOVE to delete the route in router router.REMOVE("GET","/someGet")

 	// By default it serves on :8080 unless a
 	// PORT environment variable was defined.